Onumba.com –– A group of well-scrubbed, high-flying church flag bearers wanted to usher in the New Year and a new Nigeria destined to flourish.

 Scrap all that, please.
 Rather, a cathartic purge of the parasitic worms gnawing deep at the economic fabric of the country is desperately needed.
 It is time to get rid of these beelzebubs and numskulls sponging over Nigerian resources.
 The country is weeping and wailing for a government managed by uncompromisingly committed, transformational, honest and visionary leaders able to hone in on solving problems ——— like the great Mustapha Attaturk, the father of modern Turkey.
 But unfortunately, the regime on ground today is utterly devoid of such leaders and inundated with perfidious dunderheads.
 Even when these muppets are caught with their grubby hands in the proverbial cookie jar, they still wriggle out of comeuppance, working out deals to share their loot with the same law enforcement officials tasked with holding them accountable.
 Crazy, isn’t it?

-Nigerians, of course stew over this stuff, but tackling the entrenched corruption and mismanagement in the country with any measure of success is a herculean task and realistically out of their grasp.
-There’s also the grave matter of elections being rigged, and the most recent one fits the pattern.
+Nigerians, of course stew over this stuff, but tackling and dismantling the entrenched corruption and mismanagement in the country with any measure of success is a herculean task and realistically out of their grasp.
+There’s also the grave matter of elections being rigged, and the most recent one flawlessly fits the pattern.
 But even with all of these hurdles, the collective lack of will to revolt against the menacing plunder of government coffers remains the central reason for this moribund and melancholic posture.

 Fasting, my fellow Nigerians, is not the answer, and neither is praying.
 That’s straight up lunacy from the pulpit.
-But before you throw rotten eggs and mushy indomi at me for blasphemy, please be informed that I am a child of God unleashing the truth and a baptized Christian who mean well for the faith.
+But before you throw rotten eggs and mushy indomi at me for blasphemy, please understand that I am a child of God unleashing the truth and a baptized Christian who mean well for the faith.

 It goes without saying that Christianity is big, big, big business, never mind the goofy pushback by these so-called anointed men of God claiming they are all about saving souls.
 Yeah right!
 If they are about saving souls, then I am a flying nun.
-No, these glib hustlers and gangsters are not about saving souls.
+No, these glib hustlers and heretics are not about saving souls.
 And they know it.
 Rather, they are stashing their plethora of bank accounts with truckloads of dosh by picking the pickets of their destitute, gullible, vulnerable and mostly illiterate parishioners who hold them in messianic awe.

 These dudes roll like celebrities and live in sprawling, plush pads.
 They jet around in lavish private airplanes, and own fleets of snazzy whips breathtaking enough to make even a petrolhead feel like a relic of the past.
-At their homes, massive carports house cars such as Rolls Royce, Mercedes Brabus, Lambo and others.
+At their homes, massive carports offer shelter to cars such as Rolls Royce, Mercedes Brabus, Lambo and others.
 But they are clever and nimble at camouflaging their lush and flamboyant indulgences.
 To evade public scrutiny and tamp out outrage, these schnooks mask their shenanigans under the moral cloak of philanthropic ‘foundations’ established as conduits to funnel food and other humanitarian largess to their grateful paupers.
 But don’t fall for that decoy.
 It nicely fits into the broader mirage of distraction to eclipse their epic thievery and maintain a stranglehold on their hoipolloi who fund their bloated appetite for luxury out of their foolsparadise.

-It is profoundly tragic and depressing to see poor folks being manipulated, hoodwinked and fleeced by slick talking millionaires and mellifluous billionaires whose basic tool of deception is the word of God from the Holy Bible.
-Some of these pastors have largely become impervious to scandals largely because they radiate sacrosanct aura that drowns out reports of misconducts and perfidy.
-For the life of me, these parishioners continue to fall for this mendacity even though these pastors have been repeatedly unveiled as straight up con artists.
-It is flabbergasting for these churchgoers to continue being willing participants in their own abuse.
-Heck, it is even at the cusp where these scrofulous pastors no longer deny enriching themselves.
-Rather, they defend their wealth as being divine blessing from God who loathes penury.
-The core belief that God shuns poverty offers the doctrinal rationale to preach the virtues of wealth, also known as prosperity gospel, dangling divine abundance as a strategy to have these delusional fools coming back and running in circles.
-But the entire plan is also to lure church outsiders into the racket, particularly targeting those desperately seeking an end to their financial hardship.
+It is profoundly depressing to see poor folks being manipulated, hoodwinked and fleeced by slick talking millionaires and mellifluous billionaires whose basic tool of deception is the word of God from the Holy Bible.
+Some of these pastors have largely become impervious to scandals largely because they radiate false sacrosanct aura that drowns out reports of misconducts and perfidy.
+For the life of me, these churchgoers continue to fall for this glaring mendacity even though these pastors and evangelists have been repeatedly unveiled as straight up con artists.

 Taking together, and regrettably enough, matters of faith and spirituality can neither be legislated nor policed.
 Folks are free to make their own decisions, and regardless of the ignorance and foolishness shaping those decisions, they reserve the right to make them.
 In the same way, these phony pastors reserve the right to freely roam the feeble and gullible minds of these parishioners for plum harvests and maximum exploits.
 They have elevated the monetization of Christianity to the epitome of disdain, shamelessness and impiety fueled by an onslaught of deception and low-down dirty tricks.
 Even as the ‘save the souls’ claim rolls off their lying lips, they always embody the uppity lifestyle of the rich and the famous ———- constantly decked out in the glitziest and swankiest getup such that they would give Dapper Dan a run for his money.